Although it was a challenge to get here, I am finally in Bologna. My hotel has free wifi as well as computer and printer access.

 I still could not figure out just where I hit my head but was very aware that hitting my head could have been very dangerous.
 After going out for dinner, I stayed up past midnight to make sure I was not showing any head injury signs.
 Of course I had no idea what I would have done if I did start to show any signs.
 I am addicted to my solitaire game on my iPod Touch and played quite a few hands.
 I was making quite a few mistakes which had me a little concerned but realized I was just tired and it was not a sign of a head injury.

 The following morning, the swelling went down a bit but my foot was very sore.
-The only good thing about my foot being sore was that it mademe forget the pain in my shoulder for a few days.
-I would say that today is the first day that I have been able to walk on it without it very painful, although it is still very bruised.
+Today is the first day that I have been able to walk on it without it being very painful, although it is still very bruised.

 Train story 2: